 1. Automated online check-ins

-2. The Hotel Pass
+The Hotel Pass and boarding passes

-Like the airline boarding pass, a "Hotel Pass" can be issued immediately upon booking confirmation or online check-in.
 Guests can print or save the pass in their mobile wallet, which is ready to use after online check-in.
 Upon arrival, guests scan their Hotel Pass at a kiosk, which quickly completes check-in by issuing room keys, handling optional payments on a connected card terminal, and directing guests to their rooms in seconds.

 3. Streamlining human-assisted check-in